indre-sta/indre-sta/README.md

 - 🌱 I’m currently learning SQL, Tableau and Python

 - 📫 How to reach me: [LinkedIN](https://www.linkedin.com/in/indr%C4%97-sta%C5%A1yt%C4%97-05886ba8/)
-- ⚡ Fun fact:  I have a degree in Architectural Engineering
+- ⚡ Fun fact:  I know how to draw architectural plans for a 16-storey hotel

 <!--
 **indre-sta/indre-sta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.